-It’s 2019 and the labor market is extremely tight.
-I’m considering going back to work now before there is a downturn.
+In 2019 the labor market was extremely tight.
+I considered going back to work before the next downturn.
 I’ve been out of the workforce since 2012 living the FIRE lifestyle.

 “You did great, but it was a bad year to have a great year,” is a favorite line of a manger looking to console a disappointed employee.
 The manager will then go on and promise an employee how the next year will be better in order to keep an employee’s hopes up just so he can get underpaid again.
 You can only fool an employee a couple times before he decides to say sayonara.
 You can read more about other ways employers manipulate employees.

 The most valuable asset we have is our ability to work for a living.
 It sounds a little sad, but it’s true so don’t forget to review your short-term and long-term disability coverage.
 I would guesstimate around 60% of my net worth is directly due to the aggressive saving of my income over the past 14 years.
 The other 40% of my net worth comes from capital appreciation.
 When compensation is declining, it doesn’t feel bad to take yourself out of a job, especially if you have the financial means to do so.

 Conversely, when compensation is increasing, it becomes harder to sit on the sidelines as everybody but you gets rich again.
 This feeling can be attributed to greed, as well as the feeling of not wanting to get behind.
 A powerful V8 engine just isn’t the same when only six pistons are firing.

 THE PROS OF GOING BACK TO WORK IN A GOOD ECONOMY